-There are three activity periods each week: Monday and Wednesday 11:00 a.m. to 12:20 p.m. and Friday, 11:00 a.m. to 11:50 a.m.
+There are three activity periods each week: Monday, Wednesday and Friday, 12:00 p.m. to 12:50 p.m.
 No classes are scheduled during this period.
-The time is available for scheduling campus activities such as meetings for student government, departmental organizations/ associations, all campus meetings, guest lecturers, and celebration of liturgy.
+The time is available for scheduling campus activities such as meetings for student government, departmental organizations/associations, all campus meetings, guest lecturers, and celebration of liturgy.